Rfam/rfam-docs/docs/source/faq.rst

   This will print only the lines that **do not** contain Rfam ids listed in ``rfam-ids.txt``.

-You can use this procedure to filter Infernal resutls by **any** set of Rfam families.
+You can use this procedure to filter Infernal results by **any** set of Rfam families.
 For example, you can get a list of Rfam families using :ref:`Taxonomy search` and get Infernal search results from families found in a specific taxonomic group.